Cindy Shatto: Later life

 In later life, she was an executive secretary with Xerox around 1987 and later an assistant to the owner of Mundial International.
 In June 1990, she relocated with her family to Binghamton, New York where her husband grew up, having grown tired of Florida.
 It was the first time Shatto had lived in a small town, which she liked due to being "family-oriented".
 She answered an advertisement in September 1990 for a job as a diving coach and was successful at securing the role at Binghamton University, which her husband later noted had a positive effect on her.
-During a 1977 interview, she had expressed reluctance to enter coaching, believing that she did not have the "outgoing personality" that was needed to get divers to do the dives she would want them to.
+During a 1977 interview she had expressed reluctance to enter coaching, believing that she did not have the "outgoing personality" that was needed to get divers to do the dives she would want them to.

 Personal

-Born as Cynthia Shatto in June 1957, her father, Dick Shatto, was a professional Canadian football player and member of the Canadian Football Hall of Fame. and her mother was Lynne Shatto (nee Garlough).
+Born as Cynthia Shatto in June 1957, her father, Dick Shatto, was a professional Canadian football player and member of the Canadian Football Hall of Fame. and her mother was Lynne Shatto (née Garlough).
 Cindy was the third of five children and attended Rideau High School.
 During her diving career, Shatto measured 5 ft 7 in tall and weighed around 126 lb.

 A long-term resident of Florida, Shatto was married to William "Bill" Weingartner in February 1985, having first met in 1979 when she entered a restaurant in Tarpon Springs that Weingartner managed, in search of a job following her retirement from diving.
 He recalled that he "instantly fell in love", at the time unaware of her sporting achievements until their relationship developed.
 They had two sons born in the 1980s, Richard who also took up diving and Christopher.

 She died of lung cancer in October 2011 at the age of 54, following a two year battle.